practicingruby/practicing-ruby-paid/posts/v7/007-wumpus.md

 underspecified here, but in many cases minor variations won't effect gameplay all that much.
-Some of these operations are also intentionally a bit more general than what is strictly needed for the game, to permit some experimentation with rule changes once you have a working game.
+Some of these operations are also intentionally a bit more general than what is strictly needed for the game, to permit some experimentation with rule changes once you have a working implementation.

 This was a challenging object for me to design and test, because many of the features which are intuitively obvious are hard to specify